Alex Bregman Player Props: Astros vs. Dodgers

-Alex Bregman -- hitting .256 with a double, a triple, a home run, four walks and five RBI in his past 10 games -- will be in action for the Houston Astros versus the Los Angeles Dodgers, with Emmet Sheehan on the hill, on June 23 at 10:10 PM ET.
+Alex Bregman -- hitting .270 with a double, a triple, a home run, six walks and five RBI in his past 10 games -- will be in action for the Houston Astros against the Los Angeles Dodgers, with Bobby Miller on the mound, on June 24 at 7:15 PM ET.

-He had three hits (going 3-for-5 with two RBI) in his last appearance against the Mets.
+In his most recent game he had a hitless performance (0-for-2) against the Dodgers.

 Alex Bregman Game Info & Props vs. the Dodgers